nubenetes/confluence6-atlassian/README.md

 - [References](#references)

 <!-- /TOC -->
-# HowTo Build Atlassian's official Confluence 6 docker image to make it work in Openshift and with Oracle Java
+# HowTo Build Atlassian official Confluence 6 docker image to make it work in Openshift and with Oracle Java
 * Modified Dockerfile based on the Official Confluence 6 Docker image: https://hub.docker.com/r/atlassian/confluence-server/
 * Aim:
     - Attempting to deploy Confluence 6 server using the Official Docker image within the “Openshift Container Platform”, a Kubernetes management and orchestration platform for Docker containers.